Lugriz/pdfmake-wrapper/README.md

 */
 ```

-### footer( footer: any )
+### footer(footer: any) -> void

-It defines the footer of the document.
-The footer is displayed on each page
+Defines the footer of the document.
+The footer is displayed on each page.

 ```javascript
 import { PdfMakeWrapper } from 'pdfmake-wrapper';